Hollidaysburg Area High School: Basketball

-The men's basketball team competes in Class AAAA while women's basketball competes in Class AAA in the PIAA.
+The men's basketball team competes in Class AAAAA while women's basketball competes in Class AAAAA in the PIAA.
 Both also right now have no conference, but continue to play perennial rivals Altoona and State College.
 Brad Lear coaches the men while Deanna Jubeck coaches the women.

 Soccer

 The men's and women's soccer team rank AAA, the highest ranking for soccer.
 Both teams compete in District 6, which the women won in 2005 and 2007.
 The 2005 men's team beat #3 ranked State College 1-0 to win the District 6 Championship.
 The 2005 women's team also set a district six record, becoming the first team from the district to make it to the State semi-finals.
-The men are coached by Greg Shale while Dave Soellner finished 2008 as his first for the Lady Tigers.
+The men are coached by Craig Shale while Dave Soellner finished 2008 as his first for the Lady Tigers.